 Turn left on the D15 to Fresnay sur Sarthe.
 Away from the main road in the old town centre there is a lovely network of narrow sreets and alleys.
 If nothing else, go to the ramparts of the old castle (behind the church of Our Lady) and admire the views over the river.
 The tourist office near the crossroads in the town centre has lots of free leaflets detailing walks throughout the surrounding region.

 Leave Fresnay the way you came in and fork right on the D111 to St Victeur and Oisseau le Petit.
 Just outside Oisseau (left at the T junction before you get to Oisseau) is a reconstruction of a small Gallo-Roman temple, the remains of which were only discovered in 1976.

 From Oisseau le Petit head for the N138/D438, the main road from Alençon to Le Mans.
 Cross straight over towards Bourg le Roi.
 This ancient walled 'cité' still shows remnants of its proud past, with a ruined keep (accessible on foot), better preserved ramparts and massive granite portals to the east (as you head towards Ancinnes) and south (from Louvigny).
 There is a small embroidery/tapestry museum which you must visit if it is open when you are there; there are regular demonstrations during summer weekends.
-There is a well-preserved "lavoir", or washhouse, in the gardens which lead from the church to a small lake.
-The tiny butcher's shop also sells wonderful rillettes and boudin made on the premises and there is a bar (which shuts for lunch!).
+The tiny butcher's shop also sells excellent rillettes and boudin made on the premises.
 In the centre of the square is a memorial marking the point where General Leclerc rested during the liberation drive north to Alençon.